DIALECTICAL BEHAVIOR THERAPY

 Lakes DBT Center is currently accepting new referrals and participates with most major insurance companies.
 To schedule an intake appointment, please contact us at 248.859.2457.

-Lakes DBT Center has 2 DBT trained and certified clinical social workers.
+Lakes DBT Center has multiple DBT trained clinical social workers and counselors to facilitate your recovery and growth.